DataDog/integrations-extras/nobl9/README.md

 can trigger workflows and alerts when the error burn rate is too high or has been exceeded.

-Use the Datadog Nobl9 integration to pass business context to monitoring data, define and measure reliability goals, and align activities against the priorities set by the error budget.
+The Datadog Nobl9 integration allows you to pass business context through monitoring data, define and measure reliability goals, and align activities against priorities set by the error budget.

 ### SLO Grid View
 ![SLO Grid View](https://raw.githubusercontent.com/DataDog/integrations-extras/master/nobl9/images/grid_view.jpg) [4]